 Traditionally, the US has favoured a 'laissez faire' approach towards internet and digital technology regulation, with the state restraining itself from imposing onerous rules, so as to allow market-players to develop their business models relatively unhindered.
-Insofar as general legislative initiatives have occurred this has more been motivated by a desire to protect the operations of digital service providers, as with the 1998 Digital Millennium
+Insofar as general legislative initiatives have occurred, this has been more motivated by a desire to protect the operations of digital service providers, as with the 1998 Digital Millennium Copyright Act (DMCA), which establishes liability immunities for platforms and other providers (wider than those under the e-Commerce Directive in the EU), which host or transmit IPR-infringing content.